Ahmed Al-Najei

-Ahmed Al-Najei (أحمد النجعي, born 18 January 1995) is a Saudi Arabian professional footballer who plays as a midfielder for Pro League side Al-Hazem.
+Ahmed Al-Najei (أحمد النجعي, born 18 January 1995) is a Saudi Arabian professional footballer who plays as a midfielder.

 Career

 Al-Najei began his career at the youth team of Al-Hilal.
 He joined Al-Faisaly in 2015.
 He signed his first professional contract with the club on 1 February 2017.
 On 9 September 2017, Al-Najei joined MS League side Al-Orobah on loan for the 2017–18 season.
 On 24 July 2018, Al-Najei signed a one-year contract with Abha.
 Following Abha's promotion to the Pro League, Al-Najei renewed his contract for a further year.
 On 19 February 2020, Al-Najei signed a three-year contract with Al-Hazem and joined the club following the conclusion of the 2019–20 season.
+On 11 September 2023, Al-Najei joined Ohod on a three-year contract.